orangesamus/RocketPoolRapidResearchIncubator/RocketPoolRoadmap.md

 <sup>†</sup>EIP-7002 is required for Forced Exits.
 EIP-7002 is tentatively planned for inclusion in the "Pectra" Ethereum Upgrade which is tentatively scheduled for ~Q4 2024

-<sup>‡</sup>As we increase leverage by allowing sublinear bonding, it becomes more important to protect rETH from underperforming NO's
+<sup>‡</sup>As we increase leverage by allowing sublinear bonding, it becomes more important to protect rETH from underperforming NOs

 <sup>§</sup>Commission becomes a higher portion of Node Operator revenue with sublinear bonding.
 It becomes important then for Rocket Pool to have the ability to tweak commission variables over time since opt-in upgrades may not be enough to incentivize Node Operators to migrate away from their fixed commission into minipools with variable commission.